-1) Azure AD admin access to update the existing IDCS SSO enterprise application.
+1) Azure AD admin access to create/update the IDCS gallery application.

-2) IDCS 19.2.1+ with administrator access to create a new client application.
+2) IDCS 19.2.1+ standard with administrator access to create a new client application.

 The following steps show how to create a client application in IDCS which is used by Azure AD to manage users in IDCS.

-1) Login to your IDCS tenancy admin console and create a new confidential application.
+1) Login to your IDCS instance admin console and create a new confidential application.

 Provide a name and click next.